unvt/charites/README.md

   -u, --sprite-url [<sprite url>]                url to set as the sprite in style.json -i, --sprite-input [<icon input directory>]    directory path of icon source to build icons.
 The default <icon source> is `icons/`
   -o, --sprite-output [<icon output directory>]  directory path to output icon files.
 The default <icons destination> is the current directory
-  -h, --help                                     display help for command
+  --provider [provider]                          your map service. e.g. `mapbox`, `geolonia` -h, --help                                     display help for command
 ```

+if you use mapbox v2 for your style, please use `--provider mapbox` to specify mapbox service rather than default.
+Please see `--provider` option at `serve` command section.

 - serve